nationalparkservice/HTLN-Data-Capture-Scripts/README.md

 # HTLN-Data-Capture-Scripts

-Migrating data from Survey123 and other field loggers into MS Access and other relational databases.
+Data workflows from Survey123 and other field loggers into MS Access and other relational databases.

 # Notes